-No studies have specifically looked at the safety of red yeast rice in older adults.
-However, elderly people who took 1,200 mg per day of red yeast rice in an 8 week study had no significant side effects.
+No studies have looked at the safety of red yeast rice in older adults.
+However, elderly people who took 1,200 mg per day of red yeast rice in an 8 week study had no major side effects.

 Interactions and Depletions

-Cholesterol-lowering medications -- Red yeast rice should not be taken with cholesterol-lowering medications unless supervised by your doctor.
+Cholesterol-lowering medications -- If you take drugs to lower your cholesterol, you shouldn't take red yeast rice unless your doctor tells you to.
 Red yeast rice may make the effect of these drugs stronger, increasing the risk of liver damage.
-If you are already taking a statin or other drug to lower cholesterol, talk to your doctor before adding red yeast rice to your regimen.
+If you are already taking a statin or other drug to lower cholesterol, talk to your doctor before taking red yeast rice.

 Grapefruit juice -- If you take a statin, grapefruit and grapefruit juice can increase the amount of the drug in your blood.
-That can increase your risk of side effects and liver damage.
-Because red yeast rice may act like statins in the body, you should avoid drinking grapefruit juice or eating grapefruit while taking red yeast rice.
+That can give you a greater chance of side effects and liver damage.
+Because red yeast rice may act like statins in the body, you should not drink grapefruit juice or eat grapefruit while taking red yeast rice.